Do all listed stocks have listed options?

 Where can I find historical options prices?

-During 2007, I engaged in a covered call position that has since expired with the short call not being exercised.
-For tax purposes, is the premium received from the sale of the call considered short-term or long-term capital gain?
+During 2013, I engaged in a covered call position that expired in 2014 with the short call not being assigned.
+For tax purposes, does the IRS consider the premium received from the sale of the call short-term or long-term capital gain?

 Can I trade options in my IRA?